Fraunhofer-AISEC/gallia/docs/uds/scan_modes.md

 This request instructs an ECU to change to the so called DefaultSession.
 The DiagnosticSessionControl service and the DefaultSession should be always available, thus this payload is a good candidate for a discovery scan.
 Payloads different from `1001` can be used as well; for instance `1003` to enable the ExtendedDiagnosticSession (session id `0x03`).
+Another well working example is `3E00`, the TesterPresent service.

 The **addressing** of the ECU is provided by the underlying transport protocol.
 Most of the time there are two addresses: the tester address and the ECU address.